Our Parish Prayer Tree

 Sunday school - J.A.M.
 (Jesus and Me)

-Sunday school takes place Sundays at 10:00 am during the 10:00 am church service.
+Sunday school takes place Sundays at 10:30 am during the 10:30 am church service.
+Children stay in church until after the collect of the day and then proceed to Sunday School.
 We are looking for volunteers to teach one or two sessions, together or separate.
 Don’t worry - no experience required!
 The sessions are kept simple in order to accommodate a wide range of ages.
 Sessions include: Attendance chart & stickers, The Lord’s Prayer, bible story, a craft (your choice) and of course snacks, which are provided.

-If you would like a friendship call for yourself or for someone shut-in or lonesome (visit, phone-call, drive to appointment, household chore), please contact the church office at 635-8145 or speak with Olive Estabrooks to arrange dispatch of a volunteer for you.
+If you would like a friendship call for yourself or for someone shut-in or lonesome (visit, phone-call, drive to appointment, household chore), please contact the church office at 635-8145 to arrange dispatch of a volunteer for you.

 Our Altar Guild is responsible for maintaining the chancel and all its altar ware, and preparing the Lord's Table and church for worship services.
 Our 7 members take bi-weekly rotations of duties.
 We welcome new members, and will start you out on one of the existing teams to help you get familiar with what the job entails.
 In 2017 we enjoyed 5 meetings, including a Pot-Luck at the Rectory in May.
 We held our annual "cleaning bee", and decorated the church for Christmas.